What is life insurance?

 - Your family will receive a quick cash payout when you die – usually within one business day of receiving all completed documents.

-- With Real Funeral Insurance, you can choose your level of cover up to $15,000, which triples, up to $45,000 if death is accidental.
+- With Real Funeral Cover, you can choose your level of cover up to $15,000, which triples, up to $45,000 if death is accidental.

-- Acceptance is guaranteed for all Australian residents aged 18 to 79, with no medical or blood test required.
+- Australian residents aged 18 to 79 are guaranteed cover, with no medical or blood test required.

 What are the benefits of life insurance?